shipcloud/shipcloud-developer-portal/concepts/index.md

 # Prices & Vat

-All of our prices are displayed without VAT.
+All of our prices are displayed in Euro and without VAT.
 We will however charge you with the full German value added tax which is 19% at the moment.

 # Webhooks